vaal4ds/Prompt-to-Prompt-Editing-with-SD/README.md

 * **Reused with modifications**:

   * `nti_utils.py`, `ptp_utils.py`, `seq_aligner.py`
-    → originally from public repos, adapted for compatibility with our hardware and newer model versions.
+    → originally from the public [https://github.com/google/prompt-to-prompt/][Google Prompt to Prompt] repo, adapted for compatibility with our hardware and newer model versions.

 ---